 Infant seats are only rear-facing.
-They are designed to fit newborns up to about 20-22 pounds, but some seats go up to 30 pounds.
-Most are designed to be used as a car seat and carrier, and have a handle to allow you to transport baby from car to restaurant to home, etc. Many times infant seats have a base that stays in the vehicle for convenience.
+They are designed to fit newborns up to 30 pounds or more.
+Most are designed to be used as a car seat and carrier, and have a handle to allow you to transport baby from car to restaurant to home, etc. Most infant seats have a base that stays in the vehicle for convenience.

 The middle of the back seat is always the safest since the child is the farthest away from any point of impact.

 If you have a single cab truck, and must put the child there, it is crucial that you turn off the airbag.
 Read your vehicle owner’s manual for information on how to do so.
+If you cannot turn the airbag off manually, move the vehicle seat as far back as possible from the air bag.
 Front airbags deploy up to 200 miles an hour, and can injure a child, even if they are in a child restraint.